Frequently Asked Questions

 2. Run all testcases and verify the update in that environment.

-3. Propagate the same updated product pack to other and production environments(using rolling updates, Canary or Blue-green update methods).
+3. Propagate the same updated product pack to other and production environments (using rolling updates, Canary or Blue-green update methods).

-How to change the Backup location?
+How do I change the Backup location?

 By default, the WSO2 Update tool will use <user_home>/.wso2-updates in the users home directory as the backup location.